emnify/emnify-sdk-java/README.md

 ## Environment variables

-You can use environment variables for storing configuration like application token or base URL rather than hardcoding them into your application.
+You can use environment variables for storing configuration settings like an application token or a base URL instead of hardcoding them in your application.

 | Name               | Description                                                              |
 |--------------------|--------------------------------------------------------------------------|